psanford/go-mode.el/README.md

 If you want a stable experience, use MELPA Stable.
 If you want cutting edge features, or "beta-test" future releases, use MELPA or the master branch.

+# Getting Help

+If you find a bug, please open an issue on the [github issue tracker](https://github.com/dominikh/go-mode.el/issues).
+If you just need some help getting something to work properly a good place to ask is on the #emacs channel of the [gophers slack](https://blog.gopheracademy.com/gophers-slack-community/).